 The following guide for HR, managers and employers focuses on employee rights during probation.
 We look at how to manage probationary periods in the context of employees’ statutory and contractual rights, from setting targets and goals for new employees, as well as how to address any performance or conduct issues that may arise during the period of probation.

 What is a probationary period?

-Even though an employer may have invested a great deal of time and money in recruiting a suitable candidate for a job, they will only really be able to gauge whether or not they have the right person for the role once the successful applicant starts undertaking their actual day-to-day responsibilities.
+While employers invest a great deal of time and money in recruiting suitable candidates, they will only really be able to gauge whether or not they have the right person for the role once the successful applicant starts undertaking their actual day-to-day responsibilities.